-The collaboration revenue we earned from Bayer HealthCare, as detailed below, consisted of cost sharing of Regeneron EYLEA development expenses and recognition of revenue related to a non-refundable \$75.0 million up-front payment received in October 2006 and a \$20.0 million milestone payment received in August 2007 (which, for the purpose of revenue recognition, was not considered substantive).
+The collaboration revenue we earned from Bayer HealthCare, as detailed below, consisted primarily of cost sharing of Regeneron EYLEA development expenses, recognition of a substantive milestone payment, and recognition of revenue related to a non-refundable \$75.0 million up-front payment received in October 2006, and a \$20.0 million milestone payment received in August 2007 (which, for the purpose of revenue recognition, was not considered substantive).

-Three months ende Bayer HealthCare Collaboration Revenue March 31, (In millions) 2012 2 2011 Cost-sharing of Regeneron EYLEA development expenses \$ 10.5 \$ 10.0 Recognition of deferred revenue related to up-front and other milestone payments 2.0 2.5 Total Bayer HealthCare collaboration revenue \$ 12.5 \$ 12.5
+Bayer HealthCare Collaboration Revenue Three months ended September 30, (In millions) 2012 2011 Cost-sharing of Regeneron EYLEA development expenses \$ 9.7 \$ 7.6 Substantive milestone payment 15.0 Recognition of deferred revenue related to up-front and other milestone payments 2.0 2.5 Total Bayer HealthCare collaboration revenue \$ 26.7 \$ 10.1

-Cost-sharing of our global EYLEA development expenses with Bayer HealthCare increased slightly in the first quarter of 2012 compared to the same period in 2011.
-In the first quarter of 2012, we incurred higher costs in connection with regulatory and other development activities, partly offset by lower costs in connection with our Phase 3 VIEW 1 study in wet AMD.
-Recognition of deferred revenue related to the up-front and August 2007 milestone payments from Bayer HealthCare decreased in the first quarter of 2012 from the same quarter in 2011 due to an extension in the estimated performance period over which this deferred revenue is being recognized, effective in the fourth quarter of 2011.
-As of March 31, 2012, \$40.6 million of these up-front and milestone payments was deferred and will be recognized as revenue in future periods.
+Cost-sharing of our global EYLEA development expenses with Bayer HealthCare increased in the third quarter of 2012 compared to the same period in 2011, due primarily to costs related to regulatory and other development activities.
+This was partly offset by lower costs in connection with our Phase 3 VIEW 1 study in wet AMD, which has concluded.
+In the third quarter of 2012, we earned a \$15.0 million substantive milestone payment from Bayer HealthCare upon receipt of marketing approval in Japan for EYLEA for the treatment of wet AMD.
+Recognition of deferred revenue related to the up-front and August 2007 milestone payments from Bayer HealthCare decreased in the third quarter of 2012 from the same quarter in 2011 due to an extension in the estimated performance period over which this deferred revenue is being recognized, effective in the fourth quarter of 2011.
+As of September 30, 2012, \$38.6 million of these up-front and milestone payments was deferred and will be recognized as revenue in future periods.